apache/couchdb/README.md

 #### Dbcore fails on startup with a "Can't set long node name!" error

 Cloudant-dbcore requires that your system be set up with a fully qualified domain name.
-Make sure tha the command `hostname -f` outputs a full hostname.
+Make sure that the command `hostname -f` outputs a full hostname.
 If not, add the full hostname of your server to the `/etc/hosts` file.

 ### Contact